BrainwreckedTech/ai/README.md

 Configures the new system.
 Does as much work as possible without chrooting in.

-STATUS: Work in progress -- 3 bits of functionality left to implement:
+STATUS: Work in progress -- 4 bits of functionality left to implement:

-- [ ] Configure IPTables
+- [x] Configure IPTables
 - [x] Configure NanoRC Includes
 - [ ] Configure SSHd
+- [ ] Configure Fail2Ban SSH

 The overview menu will show the configuration status of these, but there's no function yet to actually change the configuration.